begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### COMMAND SYNTAX

-    GETLIST expression TO variable1 {SETTING variable2} THEN|ELSE statements
+    GETLIST expression TO variable1 { SETTING variable2 } THEN | ELSE statements

 ### SYNTAX ELEMENTS

 **variable1** is the variable into which the list will be read. expression should evaluate to the name of a previously stored list to retrieve, or null.
-If expression evaluates to null, the current default external select list (generated by a previous [SELECT](#SELECT) command for example) will be retrieved.
+If **expression** evaluates to null, the current default external select list (generated by a previous [SELECT](#SELECT) command for example) will be retrieved.
 If specified, **variable2** will be set to the number of elements in